 Matthias, who had known Jesus from the start, was chosen to replace Judas

 15-17 In those days Peter stood up among the believers (a group numbering about 120) and said, “Brothers and sisters, the Scripture had to be fulfilled in which the Holy Spirit spoke long ago through David concerning Judas, who served as guide for those who arrested Jesus.
 He was one of our number and shared in our ministry.”

-21-22 Therefore it is necessary to choose one of the men who has been with us the whole time the Lord Jesus was living among us, beginning from John’s baptism to the time when Jesus was taken up from us.
-For one of these must become a witness with us of his resurrection.”
+21-22 “Therefore it is necessary to choose one of the men who have been with us the whole time the Lord Jesus was living among us, beginning from John’s baptism to the time when Jesus was taken up from us.
+For one of these must become a witness with us of His resurrection.”

-24-26 Then they prayed, “Lord, You know everyone’s heart.
+23-26 So they nominated two men: Joseph called Barsabbas (also known as Justus) and Matthias.
+Then they prayed, “Lord, You know everyone’s heart.
 Show us which of these two You have chosen to take over this apostolic ministry, which Judas left to go where he belongs.”
 Then they cast lots, and the lot fell to Matthias; so he was added to the eleven apostles.

-6-8 This is the one who came by water and blood – Jesus Christ.
+6 This is the one who came by water and blood – Jesus Christ.
 He did not come by water only, but by water and blood.
 And it is the Spirit who testifies, because the Spirit is the truth.
 For there are three that testify: the Spirit, the water and the blood; and the three are in agreement.

 9 We accept human testimony, but God’s testimony is greater because it is the testimony of God, which He has given about his Son.